 - A list of officials with signatures

-- BHP Determination Letter
+- BHP Determination Letter (for buildings 50 years or older)

-- Optional Support Materials such as:
+- Support Materials such as:

 - Photographs (original or electronic on CD)